plilja/plilja.github.io/_posts/2022-07-04-audit-trail.md

 title: Audit Trail
 tags: [architecture]
 keywords: [audit-trail, event-sourcing, compliance, database-design, history-tracking, data-versioning, financial-systems]
+excerpt: "Implement audit trails in Java applications using Spring AOP.
+Track who changed what and when with minimal code using aspect-oriented programming."
 ---

 Depending on what type of system you are working on,